 Our school officially started on March 2nd.
 Only one of the courses has been replaced by online classes for the entire semester while others are still taught in the classroom.
-Besides, there are many internships this semester that require on-site teaching.
+Besides, there are many internships this semester that requires on-site teaching.
 Because of the epidemic changes of CONVID-19, the classroom arrangement has also been changing accordingly.
-Teachers and students are trying hard to complete this semester despite of the mess.
+Teachers and students are trying hard to complete this semester despite the mess.
 This month passed in chaos, but I have not yet adapted to this learning mode.

-Scene of online class in dormitory
+Scene of an online class in the dormitory

 The scene of surgical internship